skylime/mi-core-base/README.md

 ### munin

-- `munin_master`: List of ip addresses of the munin master servers
+- `munin_master`: List of ip addresses or hostnames of the munin master servers

 ### remote syslog

 - `syslog_host`: IP address or hostname of the remote log server
-- `syslog_ssl`: CA certificate of the remote log server